v-n-n-v/sandbox/README.md

 python -m pip install praw
 ```

+## Reddit Setup

+Create a **personal use script** at https://www.reddit.com/prefs/apps

+- Name: any
+- Desc: any
+- About URL: blank
+- Redirect URL: https://reddit.com/ or any

+## Script Setup

+Configure Python Reddit API Wrapper (PRAW) in lines 74-78

 ## Usage

-1. Configure Python Reddit API Wrapper (PRAW) in lines 74-78
-2. Run the script and enter the URL to a reddit comment page with monkeytype profile URLs
+Run the script and enter the URL to a reddit comment page with monkeytype profile URLs